Lee-Ann2/wireframing/README.md

 - High-Fidelity
    - More detailed and refined versions, often closer to the final design, including more specific layout and design elements.
    - It is used as the final product.

+# Which Type Is Used?

+High fidelity because of the details and visuals present.
+It used colors, images, fonts and every component is in place.